Dezmon Patmon, the lone WSU Cougar taken in the NFL draft, goes to Indianapolis in sixth round

 In Indianapolis, Patmon will play with former Chargers quarterback Philip Rivers, who the Colts signed to a one-year, $25 million deal last month during free agency.
 That presents a unique opportunity for the native San Diegan, who grew up within walking distance of Qualcomm Stadium, where Rivers spent the majority of his 15 seasons with the Chargers.

-“It’s like maybe 5, 10 minutes from my house,” Patmon told The Spokesman-Review earlier this week.
+“It’s like maybe 5, 10 minutes from my house,” Patmon said earlier this week.

 In three seasons at WSU — two of which were spent as a starter — Patmon hauled in 156 passes for 1,976 yards and 13 touchdowns.
 That included 61 catches for a team-high 816 yards during Patmon’s breakout junior season.